Gerd Stötter studied biochemistry with focus on immunology, protein chemistry and neuroscience in Berlin and Montpellier (France).

 Since 2017 Gerd has been head of the Dresden working group of the Chamber of Patent Attorneys.
 He is the author of articles concerning the patenting of biotechnological inventions and regularly gives lectures and seminars in this field.

-Gerd represents the interests of his clients before the German Patent and Trademark Office, the European Patent Office, the Office of the European Union for Intellectual Property (EUIPO) and the WIPO and also assists in the enforcement or defence of rights before ordinary courts.
+Gerd represents the interests of his clients before the German Patent and Trademark Office, the Federal Patent Court, the European Patent Office, the Office of the European Union for Intellectual Property (EUIPO) and the WIPO and also assists in the enforcement or defence of rights before ordinary courts.
 He is also admitted as a representative before the Unified Patent Court (UPC).

 His practice focuses on patent and utility model law (particularly in the fields of biotechnology and pharmaceuticals as well as materials technology), trademark law, design law, licensing law, infringement proceedings and employee invention law.